Python Web Scaping Tools & Libraries

 Scraping the web for publicly available web data is becoming popular in this age of machine learning and big data.

 However, if you search “how to build a web scraper in python,” you will get various answers for the best way to develop a python web scraping project.

-To help solve some of the confusion, in this guide we’re going to compare the four most common open-source python libraries and frameworks used for web scraping so you can decide which option is best for your web scraping project.
+To help solve some of the confusion about web scraping tools, in this guide we’re going to compare the four most common open-source web crawling python libraries and frameworks used for web scraping so you can decide which option is best for your web scraping project.

 Some of these are libraries that can solve a specific part of the web scraping process.
 However, other solutions, like Scrapy, are complete web scraping frameworks designed explicitly for the job of scraping the web.

 Requests is a python library designed to simplify the process of making HTTP requests.
 This is highly valuable for web scraping because the first step in any web scraping workflow is to send an HTTP request to the website’s server to retrieve the data displayed on the target web page.